The Best Brush Cutters of 2023

 Q. How do you sharpen a brush cutter blade?

-Sharpen the steel brush cutter blades with either an angle grinder or a bench grinder.
+Sharpen the steel brush-cutter knife blades with either an angle grinder or a bench grinder.
 If using a bench grinder, hold the blade edge at a 45-degree angle to the grinder.
 Press the blade steadily against the grinder as you slowly work the blade across the grinder from its center to the edge.
 Flip the blade and sharpen the other edge.
-If using an angle grinder, the process is similar, except the blade is clamped in a vice and the grinder moves across the blade.
+If using an angle grinder, the process is similar, except the blade is clamped in a vice, and the grinder moves across the blade.

 Q. What type of engines do brush cutters use?

-Handheld brush cutters use electric motors, two-cycle gas engines, or four-cycle gas engines.
+Handheld brush cutters use electric motors, 2-cycle gas engines, or 4-cycle gas engines.
 Walk-behind and tow-behind brush cutters use gas engines.